Pass the 2021 ICC B1 Residential Building Inspector Exam!

 Weather Protection ● Roof Covering – Underlayment ● Slate Shingles ● Asphalt Shingles ● Mineral Surfaced Roll Roofing ● Clay and Concrete Tile ● Metal Roof Shingles ● Wood Shingles & Wood Shakes ● Photovoltaic Shingles & BIPV Roof Panels ● Roof insulation ● Reroofing.

-You are allowed by ICC to use IRC Quick-cards if put in a three-ring binder when taking your B1 Exam.
+You are allowed by ICC to use IRC Quick-cards if put them in a three-ring binder when taking your B1 Exam.